De-institutionalisation ! Understanding communities !

 setting of the respective

-community, people with high
+community, people

 support needs have a better opportunity to